rizelthms/TRIMM_DesignSystem/widgets/colortokeneditor/README.md

-# Color Token Editor Widget
+# TRIMM Design System - Color Token Editor Widget

-The Color Token Editor is a Mendix pluggable widget in the TRIMM Design System.
-It lets you edit CSS custom properties at runtime so you can brand an app without code changes or restarts.
+The Color Token Editor is a comprehensive Mendix pluggable widget in the TRIMM Design System.
+It provides runtime editing of CSS custom properties (design tokens) enabling dynamic theming and rapid UI customization without code changes or application restarts.

 ## What it does